-Sweden - Fuel Approach Chile - Direct Emissions Approach Taxable event When fuel leaves tax warehouse, operated by an authorised warehouse keeper (either consumed by the warehouse keeper in his own business or sold to someone who is not an authorised warehouse keeper) The emissions at the facility level Taxpayer Authorised warehouse keepers [] (fuel distributors or undertakings consuming large consumers amounts of fuel) Operator of facility with boiler and turbine with an energy potential of 50MW or more Tax base Fossil fuels CO 2 emissions Tax rate In volume or weight units (litres, tons), calculated based on average CO 2 US\$5 /CO2 tons emissions from each fuel type Public body in charge of administration Tax authority Tax authority and Ministry of the Environment Declaration period Monthly Facilities are required to report their respective emissions quarterly to the environmental authority, but submit a final tax declaration annually, based on the reported emissions.
-Information given in tax declaration Amount of fuels (litres, tons) that left the tax warehouse during the declaration period or was consumed by the warehouse keeper himself Emissions, provided by the Environmental Authority.
-The emissions report to the environmental authority requires additional information to verify that it is accurate Administration of tax exemptions (e.g. for a special activity, special sector) Deductions in declaration, if relating to warehouse keeper's own consumption; reimbursement application to tax authority in other situations (fuels are bought taxed) No exemptions, however, power energy facilities who are regulated under formal contracts in the electric energy system have rebates associated with their electric generation tariff law Additional market mechanisms or other forms None exist at present, however a recent tax reform
+ر Taxable event When fuel leaves tax warehouse, operated by an authorised warehouse keeper (either consumed by the warehouse keeper in his own business or sold to someone who is not an authorised warehouse keeper) The emissions at the facility level Taxpayer Authorised warehouse keepers [] (fuel distributors or undertakings consuming large amounts of fuel) Operator of facility with boiler and turbine with an energy potential of 50MW or more Tax base Fossil fuels CO 2 emissions Tax rate In volume or weight units (litres, tons), calculated based on average CO 2 emissions from each fuel type US\$5 /CO 2 tons Public body in charge of administration Tax authority Tax authority and Ministry of the Environment Declaration period Monthly Facilities are required to report their respective emissions quarterly to the environmental authority, but submit a tax declaration annually, based on the reported emissions.

-of crediting through (Tax Law 21.210, February

-offsetting mechanisms 2020), contemplates

-crediting through an

-offsetting mechanism by

-third party emitters.
-The

-Ministry of the Environment

-has yet to publish the

-secondary legislation to

-make this innovation

-operational.
-It is important to

-point out that these schemes

-require an additional

-administrative burden since

-the Technical Agency must
+Information given in Amount of fuels (litres, - tax declaration tons) that left the tax by the Environmental warehouse during the Authority.
+The emissions declaration period or was report to the environmental consumed by the warehouse authority requires additional keeper himself information to verify that it is accurate Administration of tax Deductions in No exemptions, exemptions (e.g. for a declaration, if relating to however, power energy special activity, special warehouse keeper's own facilities who are regulated sector) consumption; under formal contracts in the reimbursement application electric energy system have to tax authority in other rebates associated with their situations (fuels are bought electric generation tariff law taxed) Additional market None exist at present, mechanisms or other forms however a recent tax reform of crediting through (Tax Law 21.210, February offsetting mechanisms 2020), contemplates crediting through an offsetting mechanism by third party emitters.
+The Ministry of the Environment has yet to publish the secondary legislation to make this innovation operational.
+It is important to point out that these schemes require an additional require an additional administrative burden since

 verify emission reductions.

 Moreover, if non-tax liable

 entities are recognized, in

 practice the tax base is

 broadened and the average

 tax-rate reduced.

 Control mechanisms Check volumes Both the

+Control mechanisms Both the environmental agency and

+Control mechanisms environmental agency and

-declared by taxpayer (and environmental
+Control mechanisms declared by taxpayer (and environmental agency and the tax authority can inspect

-related transactions) Agencyagency and the Tax
+Control mechanisms declared by taxpayer (and related transactions) environmental agency and the tax authority can inspect

-according to general tax Authoritytax authority can

-auditing procedures. inspect emissions, but at
+Control mechanisms declared by taxpayer (and related transactions) according to general tax environmental agency and the tax authority can inspect emissions, but at present

-present there is no

-independent verification

-system

-^{}While normally the taxpayer is a registered an authorized warehouse keeper the system also, more rarely, allows for other operators to pay tax on a single consignment of fuels.
+While normally the taxpayer is an authorized warehouse keeper the system also, more rarely, allows for other operators to pay tax on a single consignment of fuels.

-As of February 2020 the tax Law 21.210 reformed the taxpayer based on an emissions threshold.
+As of February 2020, the tax Law 21.210 reformed the taxpayer based on an emissions threshold.
 However, the new system will be implemented once secondary legislation is adopted (probably in 2021-2022).